What Are the Best Lightweight Roof Tiles?

 Brava's composite cedar shake roofing shingles are the best alternative to natural wood.
 Brava Shake mimics natural cedar shake's thick and irregular appeal.
 Manufactured to mirror fresh-cut lumber's appearance, Brava will custom color your synthetic shakes to look precisely like cedar or in any color you choose.
 No one will believe that your roof is not real wood.

-Brava's composite tiles vary in thickness to create the shadow lines that give natural cedar shake its charm.
+Brava's composite tiles also vary in thickness to create the shadow lines that give natural cedar shake its charm.
 Best of all, composite cedar shake will last much longer than wood and comes without the natural cedar shake maintenance headaches.
+And if you want to find a contractor for your roofing, Brava can help you find one that specializes in cedar shake installation.

-• Metal: Metal roofs are similar in durability to natural and synthetic tiles.
+Metal roofs are similar in durability to natural and synthetic tiles.
 However, they have their share of drawbacks.
 Metal is among the most expensive roofing materials.
 It can be challenging to install and can cause structural issues as it expands or contracts.
-Metal will give your home a unique, contemporary look.
-However, colors and styles may be limited.
+Metal will give your home a unique, contemporary look, but the colors and styles are limited.
 Metal can also become discolored and dented if damaged by hail or falling objects.

-• Felt: Felt often serves as an insulation layer under tiles, shingles, or shakes.
-However, if you have a flat roof, felt might be a lightweight roofing option.
+Felt often serves as an insulation layer under tiles, shingles, or shakes, though felt can be a lightweight roofing option if you have a flat roof.
 Manufacturers make felt roofing material to be waterproof and weather-resistant.
-However, felt as a roofing material has fallen out of fashion over the years.
-Although felt roofs can last up to 25 years, they easily become ripped and damaged.
-Aesthetically, a felt roof probably won't improve your home's curb appeal.
+Keep in mind though, felt has fallen out of fashion over the years and is rarely still considered as a roofing material.
+Although felt roofs can last up to 25 years, they easily become ripped and damaged, and aesthetically, a felt roof probably won't improve your home's curb appeal.

-• Rubber: Rubber is another flat roof option that is overtaking felt in popularity.
+Rubber is another flat roof option that is overtaking felt in popularity.
 Rubber is less expensive than many roofing materials and can last up to 50 years.
 It requires little maintenance and is resistant to fire, pests, and mold.
 Like felt, though, it's not very attractive.
-Rubber is also vulnerable to punctures.
-Installation can be tricky and needs dry conditions to be successful.
+Rubber is also vulnerable to punctures, which makes installation a bit trick.
+Not to mention, dry conditions will be essential for a successful installation.